RakhithJK/dbeaver-dbeaver-wiki/SQL-Execution.md

 ## Client-side commands

-You can use special commands in SQL scripts.
+You can use special commands in the SQL scripts.
-These commands are executed on DBeaver side, not on server-side.
+These commands are executed on DBeaver's side, not on the server-side.

 Name|Description
 ----|-----